cameck/Manage-View-Your-Posts-Pages-Only/README.md

 # Manage-View-Your-Posts-Pages_only
-WordPress Plugin to Allows contributors to see and manage only their posts/pages and drafts from the manage posts/pages screen.  <a href="https://wordpress.org/plugins/manageview-your-posts-only/" target="_blank">Fork of Manage/View Your Posts Only</a> by Brian Davidson
+WordPress Plugin to Allows contributors to see and manage only their posts/pages and drafts from the manage posts/pages screen.
+Fork of <a href="https://wordpress.org/plugins/manageview-your-posts-only/" target="_blank">Manage/View Your Posts Only</a> by Brian Davidson

 <h2>Installation Instructions</h2>